Bunkai9448/harmonica/README.md

 - Feel free to improve it to add other features, like chromatic harmonicas.

+- If a note go out of range for the new key, a warning will appear: "key out of range, tab_pos note" and the note will be omited from the clean tab.

 **How to use**
 - Go to sample.py and edit source_key, target_key and melody with your tab key and notes.